 Classes absences for a student with extenuating circumstances, must be approved by the faculty and the Director of Nursing.
-Otherwise the student will fall under the Casper College absence policoNLEYy
+Otherwise the student will fall under the Casper College absence policy.

 All students will clock in and out of the clinical site via Trajecsys.
-Only one time exception will be allowed.
+Missed clock in's will be evaluated by the faculty.